awesome-astra/docs/docs/pages/astra/create-token.md

 ??? note "1️⃣ Open the Organization settings panel"

     On the top left hand corner locate the panel `Current Organization` with your email address.
-Use the chevron down **&#8964;** to open the menu and pick `Organizations Settings`
+Use the chevron down **&#8964;** to open the menu and pick `Organization Settings`

     <img src="../../../img/astra/astra-create-token-1.png" />

 ??? note "2️⃣ Open the token management page"

     On the new page, select `Token Management` in the menu.
-Then use the `Select Roles` combo to select `Organization Administrator` role.
+Then use the `Select Roles` combo to select the `Organization Administrator` role.
 This is the administrator of your tenant with all permissions.

     <img src="../../../img/astra/astra-create-token-2.png" />